CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 The :mod:`cara.apps.calculator.model_generator` module is responsible to bind all the inputs defined in the user interface into the respective model variables.
 The :py:mod:`cara.apps.calculator.report_generator` module is responsible to bind the results from the model calculations into the respective output variables presented in the CARA report.
 The :mod:`cara.models` module itself implements the core CARA methods.
-A useful feature of the implementation is that we can benefit from vectorization, which allows running multiple parameterization of the model at the same time.
+A useful feature of the implementation is that we can benefit from vectorisation, which allows running multiple parameterization of the model at the same time.

 Unlike other similar models, some of the CARA variables are considered for a given aerosol diameter :math:`D`, as the behavior of the virus-laden particles in the room environment and inside the susceptible host (once inhaled) are diameter-dependent.